SECURITY Permission to manage Sites and manage Devices

-We highly recommend some background reading on VMware vSphere Hypervisor if you are not familiar with the concepts, terminology and technology around ESXi and virtualization.
-For information, refer to https://www.vmware.com/uk/products/vsphere-hypervisor.
+We highly recommend some background reading on VMware vSphere Hypervisor if you are not familiar with the concepts, terminology, and technology around ESXi and virtualization.
+For information, refer to this VMware article.

 "Subscription" is an industry-standard term used to refer to the maximum potential capacity occupation of all virtual machines within an ESXi host.

-A potential situation can occur where a host's data becomes "oversubscribed" (that is, the host's Subscription shows more than 100%) because the sum of occupied space with all VMs at capacity would exceed the host's storage limit.
-It is, therefore, recommended to monitor the occupied disk space of the virtual machines and the available space in the ESXi host to avoid "oversubscription".
+Potentially, a host's data can become "oversubscribed" (that is, the host's Subscription shows more than 100%) because the sum of occupied space with all VMs at capacity would exceed the host's storage limit.
+It is, therefore, recommended to monitor the occupied disk space of the VMs and the available space in the ESXi host to avoid "oversubscription."

 To be able to monitor your ESXi devices, you need to add them as Managed devices to your account.

-You can have one of your fully Managed Network Node devices scan the network for you to discover ESXi devices.
+You can have one of your fully managed Network Node devices scan the network for you to discover ESXi devices.
 The Network Node device will check for devices listening on port 902 and if a device responds, it will be listed as an ESXi device in the discovered devices list.
-For further information on device discovery, refer to Network discovery in the current UI and Network Discovery in the New UI.
+For further information on device discovery, refer to Network discovery - Legacy UI.

 You can also add your ESXi devices as Managed devices manually by following these steps:

 - Follow the navigation path described in Security and navigation.